 Electric Spin Brushes: While these brushes are super popular online and tout the ability to help achieve a really deep clean, they are often too harsh on the skin.
 Stick to cleansing your skin with (clean) hands.
 You can also use a soft, microfiber towel to help remove makeup without irritation.

 5. Follow a good diet for reducing oily skin

-While there is still much research to be done on the connection between diet and skin, studies (and lots of personal anecdotes) have shown that certain foods can increase the size of the oil glands (i.e. enlarged pores) stimulate the production of sebum (skin oil).
+While there is still much research to be done on the connection between diet and skin, studies (and lots of personal anecdotes) have shown that certain foods can increase the size of the oil glands (i.e., enlarged pores) stimulate the production of sebum (skin oil).
 The main food types in this category are dairy (especially cow's milk) and refined carbohydrates.
-These types of food trigger the production of insulin-like growth factor-1 that attaches to the receptors within your oil glands so they produce more oil.
-A good skin oil reducing diet should include meat, fish, vegetables, eggs and unrefined carbohydrates and should not involve refined carbohydrates (pasta, white bread), sweets and extra salty fast and instant foods.
+These types of food trigger the production of insulin-like growth factor-1 that attaches to the receptors within your oil glands, so they produce more oil.
+A good skin oil-reducing diet should include meat, fish, vegetables, eggs, and unrefined carbohydrates.
+It should not involve refined carbohydrates (pasta, white bread), sweets, and extra salty fast and instant foods.
 Click here to read more on the best diet for acne-prone skin.